ClarArboledaBaena/HVRLocator-Figures/README.md

-Scripts used to generate the figures for the paper "HVRLocator: A Computationally Efficient Tool for Identifying Hypervariable Regions in Large 16S rRNA Datasets", https://doi.org/10.1101/2025.07.24.666487
+Scripts used to generate the figures Figure 1-4 and Figure S1 for the paper "HVRLocator: A Computationally Efficient Tool for Identifying Hypervariable Regions in Large 16S rRNA Datasets", https://doi.org/10.1101/2025.07.24.666487

 ## License